 - Timeline showing days, months, years

-- How tasks depend on each other (using lines and arrows)
+- How activities depend on each other (using lines and arrows)

 - How long (full durations) each task is planned to take

-- Color codes associated to task status (scheduled, on schedule, complete etc.)
+- Color codes associated with status (scheduled, on schedule, complete etc.)

-See below a Gantt chart based on the example we’ve been using:
+See below a chart based on the example we’ve been using:

 Wrike for Enterprise

-In fact, one of the niches which the service caters for is for larger sized companies through Wrike for Enterprise.
+In fact, one of the niches which they cater to is for larger sized companies through Wrike for Enterprise.
 In reality, as we’ll discuss below in the pricing section, the tiers are planned for

 - Free (1-5 users)